tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 Thanks for reading this far on how instructions could be delivered to AI models - there are deterministic and non-deterministic methods, there are different places for the instructions.
 How does understanding all the possible places where instructions could be injected help with your work?

-- Model providers will need to train their models (Claude-4.5-Sonnet, GPT-5) to follow instructions delivered to them.
-Models should also not expect all the instructions to be spoonfed to them at the beginning, they need to be able to take the initiative to discover instructions and follow instructions - for example writing tests closer to the style of the codebase.
+- Model providers will need to train their models (Claude-Sonnet-4.5, GPT-5) to follow instructions delivered to them.
+Models should also not expect all the instructions to be spoon-fed to them at the beginning, they need to be able to take the initiative to discover instructions and follow instructions - for example writing tests closer to the style of the codebase.
 - AI products (Claude Code) should educate users on where to add instructions for the AI to work with.
 - AI engineers who build on top of the AI products or AI models should have a view on where is a good place to deliver instructions.
 Instead of trying to hillclimb on the system prompt, your problem could be solved by figuring out how to deliver instructions better[^prompting].
 - End users should have an appreciation of how instructions are delivered.